Crystal Mangum: Attempted murder and murder charge

 Just before midnight on February 17, 2010, Durham police were called to Mangum's residence by her nine-year-old daughter.
 They said that, when they arrived, they found Mangum and her live-in partner, Milton Walker, fighting.
 She reportedly set fire to some of his clothing in a bathtub in their presence.
 The building suffered heavy smoke damage.
 They arrested Mangum on charges of attempted murder, first-degree arson, assault and battery, identity theft, communicating threats, damage to property, resisting an officer, and misdemeanor child abuse.

 Mangum was ordered to remain in jail on $1 million bond.
 Her bond was lowered to $100,000 in May, and she was released from jail to live in a friend's house.
 She was required to wear an electronic monitoring device.
 On July 12, 2010, Mangum was released from house arrest and required to move in with her mother.
 She was allowed to visit her three children but only under supervision of social services.
 Mangum was arrested again on August 25, 2010, and held on $150,000 bond for failure to comply with the restrictions on her child visitation order.

 On December 17, 2010, Mangum was convicted of contributing to the delinquency of a juvenile, injury to personal property and resisting a public officer.
-The jury deadlocked 9–3 in favor not guilty on the felony arson charge and was unable to reach a decision on it.
+The jury deadlocked 9–3 in favor of a verdict of not guilty on the felony arson charge and was unable to reach a decision on it.

 After the verdict, Judge Abe Jones sentenced Mangum to 88 days in jail, which she had already served, and left the custody decision in the hands of social services.
 Durham Assistant District Attorney Mark McCullough announced on January 21, 2011, that he would not retry Mangum on arson charges.